MTG/DCASE-models/docs/source/tutorial.rst

 Scaler
 ~~~~~~

 Before feeding data to a model, it is common to normalize the data or scale it to a fixed minimum and maximum value.
-To do this, the library contains a :class:`~:dcase_models.data.Scaler` class, based on `scikit-learn`_ preprocessing functions, that includes ``fit`` and ``transform`` methods.
+To do this, the library contains a :class:`~dcase_models.data.Scaler` class, based on `scikit-learn`_ preprocessing functions, that includes ``fit`` and ``transform`` methods.

 .. code-block:: python